pietroborrello/raindrop/README.md

 The design behind `raindrop` is described in [*Hiding in the Particles: When Return-Oriented Programming Meets Program Obfuscation*](https://arxiv.org/abs/2012.06658) which will appear in the [DSN 2021](http://dsn2021.ntu.edu.tw/) conference.

 ## Access
-To get access to the code of raindrop send an email to [borrello@diag.uniroma1.it](mailto:borrello@diag.uniroma1.it?subject=[raindrop]%20code%20access) with the subject `[raindrop] code access`.
-We grant access to the tool for research purposes, so please specify your name and affiliation in the body of the email.
-We will keep them confidential.
+We grant access to the tool and its code for research purposes.
+Please send an email to [borrello@diag.uniroma1.it](mailto:borrello@diag.uniroma1.it?subject=[raindrop]%20code%20access) with the subject `[raindrop] code access` and specify in the body your name, your affiliation, and your [GITLAB](https://gitlab.com/) username, so we can grant you access to a private repository that we use for the project.
+We will keep your data confidential.

 We will start replying to emails after our talk will be presented at [DSN 2021](http://dsn2021.ntu.edu.tw/) on the 24th of June.
 So please be patient :)